 No where does that play out so literally as at the Hollywood Hotel Tower of Terror at Disney’s Hollywood Studios.
 Here guests drop a total of–you guessed it–13 floors.

 The result is that you can trust Disney with the rides and attractions it offers.
 It is earning customer trust every day by working hard to provide the safest experience possible.
-They teach all of their Cast Members that they should practice safe behaviors in all they do; that they should take action to always put safety first; and that they should speak up to ensure the safety of others.
-This is taught day one when a new Cast Member attends its orientation.
-And its focused on each and every day there after.
+They teach all of their Cast Members that they should practice safe behaviors in all they do–that they should take action to always put safety first and that they should speak up to ensure the safety of others.
+This is taught on day one when a new Cast Member attends orientation.
+And it’s focused on each and every day thereafter.

 Earning customer trust must be intentional.
 It doesn’t happen accidentally.
 How is your organization at earning customer trust?
 What strategies and efforts are in place when it comes to earning customer trust?
-What must you do to improve and build re-build that trust if its broken?
-Earning customer trust is foundational if you want to building a great customer experience.
+What must you do to improve and build re-build that trust if it’s broken?
+Earning customer trust is foundational if you want to build a great customer experience.

 Do you want to know more about how Disney earns that trust?
 Be certain to take a look at The Wonderful World of Customer Service at Disney, available on Amazon and now on Kindle.
 Also, learn more about the Hollywood Tower Hotel in Disney’s Hollywood Studios: From Show Biz to Your Biz, also available on Amazon and Kindle.